Adimaano/Spellslinger/README.md

  - A second GameObject called "Normalized Rune X" with a LineRenderer is created.
 This LineRenderer draws the rune as it was saved to the file.
 This can be helpful for debugging.

  After you drew a couple of runes click the *Pause Button* (do not Stop the game only Pause!).
 With the game stopped switch to the scene tab and click on each "Normalized Rune X".
 If for example *Normalized Rune 9* looks off (e.g. tracking glitch), you can just remove the 9th line in the file

+## Project Structure
+### Scripts Folder
+Scripts folder is seen as one namespace for the project.

+### ThirdParty Folder
+Here go all third party assets, plugins, etc.

+### Scenes Folder
+Should be sorted in subfolders (Rune-Test, World-Test, etc.), except for the main scenes like menu and level.

 ## Coding Style
 To create a consistent coding style, the Analyzer Tool [StyleCopAnalyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) can be used.
 It can be installed via the NuGet Package Manager.